1922 W503 Strip Card Set

 My envy runs DEEP.

-Ungraded copies can be found on eBay, but usually the selection is quite limited.
-Ungraded commons are going to run a minimum of $100-$125, so for anyone thinking of building the set, that might not be possible.
+Ungraded copies can be found on eBay, but the selection is usually limited.
+Ungraded commons will run a minimum of $100-$125, so for anyone thinking of building the set, that might not be possible.

 Speaking of SETS, if we go back to Lew Lipset’s Old Judge website, and look at his old auctions, he did sell an amazing w503 complete set in 2006, for $33,657.